dymodi/dymodi.github.io/Blog/MLfolds/reinforcement-learning/Markov-Decision-Processes.md

 ---
-layout: post
+layout: single
-title: Markov Decision Processes
+title: "Markov Decision Processes"
+permalink: /blog/MLfolds/deep-learning/Markov-Decision-Processes/
+classes: wide
+author_profile: true
+use_math: true
-date: Nov 12, 2018
+date: 18/11/12
-author: Yi DING
 ---

 An Introduction to Markov Decision Processes (MDP) can be found [here](https://www.cs.rice.edu/~vardi/dag01/givan1.pdf) and [here](https://towardsdatascience.com/reinforcement-learning-demystified-markov-decision-processes-part-1-bf00dda41690).
 MDP is the baisc and kernel of reinforcement learning.
 If you know something about control theory, you may find it is a typical control problem with control object, states, input, output.